Preševo Valley: Recent period

-In the municipalities of Bujanovac, Preševo and Medveđa, 122,147 citizens were registered, of which 96,359 were Albanians, according to the first data of the newly completed census 2022 in Serbia.
-Since 2002, when the municipalities in the south where albanians predominantly lived for the last time participated in the census, the population in the municipalities of Bujanovac and Preševo has increased by more than 35,000 people.

-After completing the census, the president of the National Council of Albanians, Ragmi Mustafa, wrote on His Facebook page that the census showed that there were about 100,000 Albanians in Serbia and that this was a response to the "discriminatory passivation of albanian sojourn".

-The 2002 census recorded 34,904 people in Presevo and 43,302 in Bujanovac (78,206 total; 54,779 Albanians).
-Most of the Albanian population boycotted the 2011 census.
-Serbian government estimated that the number of inhabitants in these two municipalities is 67,900 (of which almost 70% are Albanians).
-Albanians are majority both in Presevo and Bujanovac, while Serbs are the second biggest ethnic group.
-In 2002, Medveđa had 10,760 citizens (2,816 Albanians).
-In 2015, after an agreement between the local institutions and the Serbian government, an international team headed by the OSCE compiled a report which assessed the population in Presevo at 29,600, in Bujanovac at 38,300 and in Medveđa at 7,400.
+In 2025, Kosovo Prime Minister Albin Kurti issued a letter to the High Representative of Foreign affairs and Security Policy of the European Commission, Kaja Kallas, accusing the Government of Serbia of "systematic discrimination" against Albanians in the Preševo Valley in the political, economic, administrative and cultural spheres.

 Politics

 There are six parties which represent the Albanian minority in local and national politics.
 The Party for Democratic Action, one of the bigger organizations, won two seats in the 2014 parliamentary election.
 Other parties boycotted the elections, citing deep discontent over Belgrade's treatment of the Albanian minority as one of the main reasons.
 As a result, the National Assembly of Serbia has only two ethnic Albanians.

 The region is often mentioned in connection with political negotiations of the Kosovo status process.
 Albanian leaders from the Preševo Valley wanted to participate in the talks but were not allowed.
 A territorial exchange between Serbia and Kosovo involving the Preševo Valley (and sometimes Medveđa) and North Kosovo is an often-mentioned topic in media and informal "probe" statements, but all sides in the official process so far rejected any prospect of a border change.
 A Chinese scholar proposed another territory exchange: the Serb enclaves south of the Ibar River with Preševo Valley.